• Skip to primary navigation

 • 👩🏼🍳 Expert Tips

-Taste - Warm Indian spices mingle with garlic, ginger, and jalapeño (the trifecta of Indian cooking!), slightly caramelized onion, iron-rich spinach, and nutty chickpeas to create this robust and creamy curry.
+Taste - Warm Indian spices mingle with garlic, ginger, and jalapeño (the trifecta of Indian cooking!), slightly caramelized onion, iron-rich spinach, and protein-rich garbanzo beans to create this robust and creamy curry recipe.

-Convenience - This recipe takes all of 20 minutes to make and only requires one pan.
+Quick & easy - This vegetarian curry takes just 20 minutes to make and only requires one pan.
 It's great for meal-prep and is freezer-friendly.

 Budget-friendly - I use canned chickpeas, frozen spinach, and canned tomatoes here, making this a very affordable and budget-conscious meal.

-Healthy - Packed with spinach, which is a great source of fiber as well as many vitamins and minerals.
-Tomatoes contain vitamin C and potassium, and chickpeas are an excellent source of protein.
-This is a fantastic dairy-free and gluten-free meal!
+Healthy - This vegan curry recipe is packed with spinach, which is a great source of iron.
+Tomatoes provide vitamin C and potassium, and chickpeas are an excellent source of protein and fiber.
+In addition, it's naturally dairy-free and gluten-free!

 🍅 Ingredient Notes